dasch-swiss/dsp-das/docs/user-guide/project.md

  By clicking on the button `Browse Data`, you go to the **project workspace**.
 You get access to the project information, the data model (if you are logged in), and the project settings (if you are logged in and a project admin or a system admin).

 ### Create a new project

-Only a system admin can create a new research project, from the dashboard or the page System Administration > All projects.
+Only a system admin can create a new research project, from the projects overview page or the page System Administration > All projects.

 ![Create a new project](../assets/images/project-create-new.png)<center>*Form to create a new project.*</center>